Be Part of a Western Tradition.

-This is a “work needs to get done” Montana cattle drive and we’ve partnered with the Whitford family who are descendants of the Blackfeet (Pikuni) tribe.
+This is a “work needs to get done” Montana cattle drive where we’ve partnered with the Whitford family who are descendants of the Blackfeet (Pikuni) tribe.

-Here is a list of tasks to be performed and insight as to their history and purpose.
+Here’s a list of tasks you’ll help with along with insight as to their history and purpose.

 1) doctor the unfortunate males

 This is a general term that involves castration.
-The idea is that only the best calve/bulls are chosen to build the herd in the future – the best blood line so to speak.
-In addition an overall wellness exam and administering appropriate treatment.
-Deworming, castrating, and dehorning are routinely performed.
-If the cow shows signs of illness which appears to be more than the common cold an immune boosting vaccine is administered.
+The idea is that only the best calve/bulls will be chosen to build the herd in the future – the best blood line so to speak.

 3) tagging the calves